lmflolo/portfolio-project-1/README.md

 ### Accessibility

-- All pages have been tested with Lighthouse and have a high accessiblity score.
+- All pages have been tested with Lighthouse and have a high accessibility score.
 - All pages have been tested with Wave accessibility evaluation tool with no errors.

 ### Unfixed Bugs